 WARNING!
-You cannot charge the optional Li-Po battery packs with the ParkZone variable rate DC Peak charger included with this kit.
-You must use a Li-Po specific battery charger.
+You cannot charge optional Li-Po battery packs with the ParkZone variable rate DC peak charger included with this kit.
+You must use use a battery charger that is made specifically for Li-Po batteries, such as the PKZ1040.
 Failure to follow this warning could result in a fire.

-WARNING!
+warning!
 Do not leave the charger or battery unattended during the charge process.
 While charging, place the battery on a heat resistant surface and constantly monitor the temperature of the battery pack.
 If the battery becomes hot at any time during the charge process, discontinue charging immediately.
 It should only be warm to the touch, and should not feel warm until it is almost done charging.
 Do not allow children to charge battery packs without adult supervision.